trOnk12/rijksmusem/documentation/README.md

 # Vast Macros

-The Adswizz SDK fully supports the following list of macros:
+The AdsWizz SDK fully supports the following list of macros:
 - TIMESTAMP
 - CACHEBUSTING
 - CONTENTPLAYHEAD